BuggleInc/PLM-judge/README.md

 The PLM judge was integrated back into the main PLM project (https://github.com/BuggleInc/PLM).
-This repository now only contains some slightly deprecated doc, and some old scripts.
+This repository now only contains the documentation, and some old script and deprecated code chunks.

 ### Quick Start